jmerenstein/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing an analysis of Kickstarter to help Louise
+Performing an analysis of previous Kickstarter campaigns to help Louise fund her play.